International Game Technologie - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: International Game Technologies PLC (IGT) Accrued a $119.72 Million Non-Operating Expense Related to Settlement of Lawsuit
+What is this Case About: International Game Technologies PLC (IGT, Financial) Accrued a $119.72 Million Non-Operating Expense Related to Settlement of Lawsuit

 According to the complaint, in June 2017, IGT completed the sale of DoubleDown Interactive LLC (“DDI”), the operator of an online casino called DoubleDown Casino, to DoubleU Diamond LLC (“DoubleU”).
 On April 9, 2018, a putative class action was filed in federal court against DDI and a wholly-owned subsidiary of the Company called International Game Technology (“IGT Subsidiary”), styled Benson v.
 Double Down Interactive, LLC et al., No. 2:18-cv-00525 (W.D.
 Wash.) (the “Benson Action”).
 The Benson Action alleges, among other things, that IGT Subsidiary and DDI illegally profited from tens of thousands of consumers in violation of Washington law in connection with their operation of DoubleDown Casino.